n-9891-b/hip-hop-array/README.md

 # HipHopArray
->Sick of free styling dinner, the Hip Hop Array concats pictures of food to give you on the fly recipe suggestions.
+>Sick of free styling dinner?
+PixelAte is a mobile web app that plugs into the latest image processing AIs in order serve up recipe suggestions from photos of food.

 >Hip Hop Array is best used:
 - At the grocery store when you're shopping to get ideas for what you can do based on what looks good in person